PhantomInTheWire/Minerva/Phase1.md

         - Infinite Moving Cards
     - Pricing (0.5sp)
         - Cards
 ---

+## Phase 1.1: Basic Chat Infrastructure

 1. Build the notebook creation and material categorization system.
+    - Add better logging and middleware
+    - set up db schemas and psql on docker
+    - make it async!
+    - set up alembic migrations
-    - Basic Postgresql DB for storing notebooks and their materials
+    - Basic Postgresql DB for storing notebooks and their materials(only pdf in this step)
 2. Enable preprocessing methods to convert regular text into markdown semantically.
     - Integrate ml pipelines to do this
 3. Build the LightRAG/LazyGraphRag prototype using existing implementation